-- In the toolbox, click the Fill tool or the Object transparency tool .
-If you want to fill an object, you must select it by using the Object pick tool before applying the fill. - 2 On the property bar, click one of the following buttons: - Fountain fill - Fountain transparency - Bitmap pattern fill 💱 - Bitmap pattern transparency - 3 Open the Fill picker or the Transparency picker on the property bar. - 4 Perform an action from the following table.
+- In the toolbox, click the Fill tool or the Object transparency tool - 2 On the property bar, click one of the following buttons: - Fountain fill or Fountain transparency

+- \ Bitmap pattern fill or Bitmap pattern transparency - 3 Open the Fill picker or the Transparency picker on the property bar. - 4 Perform an action from the following table.